 WordPress is quite different.
 Each plugin runs in the same global space.
 This gives plugins a lot of power, allowing them to interact by accessing each other’s internal functions.
 The only downside is that plugins can, mostly unintentionally, step on each other’s toes, breaking each other without really meaning to.
 This breaking is what we refer to as a plugin conflict.

 The second type of issue is a caching issue.
-Your web browser, server and even your internet service provider all work together to try make your browsing experience as quick as possible.
-One common technique to do this is called caching, where certain bits of code are stored in different locations like your local computer, so it doesn’t need to be redownloaded each time you access a page.
+Your web browser, server, and even your internet service provider work together to make your browsing experience as quick as possible.
+One common technique is called caching, where certain bits of code are stored in different locations like your local computer, so it doesn’t need to be re-downloaded each time you access a page.
 Caching can cause a problem when old code that’s been stored somewhere is running simultaneously with newer code.
 This old and new code running together can cause problems because they don’t fit together.

 So now we know which plugin was breaking things.
 Although, it was probably fairly obvious from the title.

 You can report the issue to the two plugin developers whose plugins are conflicting.
 Your other option is to find an alternative plugin to the one causing the conflict.